 Walk a Mile

-Walk a Mile brings people together to walk, get to know each other and 'walk a mile in each other’s shoes'.
+Walk a Mile brings people together to speak about mental health and 'walk a mile in each other’s shoes'.
 Find out more about breaking down stigma one conversation at a time.

 Walk a Mile

 On September 3rd 2015 we launched Walk a Mile with Chris McCullough Young by walking down Scotland's most famous street - The Royal Mile.